 At first, the crossdressers were wary of going out onto the street, expecting public ridicule or attack.
-But spurred on by constant encouragement from Ariadne Kane, their coordinator, they gradually wandered away from Crown and Anchor had never before been in public as a woman, was hassled by a couple of drunks.
+But spurred on by constant encouragement from Ariadne Kane, their coordinator, they gradually wandered away from Crown and Anchor complex and into the town's shops and restaurants.

+The group's one trauma occurred at the very beginning, when Joan, a member who had never before been in public as a woman, was hassled by a couple of drunks.
 But even Joan went on to have a friendly reception at local establishments.

 "The people here have been fantastic," she said at a later interview.
-"I haven't been to one place where I was treated badly.'
+"I haven't been to one place where I was treated badly."